bitsofcotton/goki_check_cc/README.md

 enlarger2ex generates the bumpmap that is pseudo plausible one because of one image condition and hypothesis, but this is correct if the hypothesis, if it's in the focal point, edge is better clear than other places, is correct.
 Pseudo condition is avoidable on very wide cases with multiple camera conditions or multiple pint conditions, if it fails, the image resolution or color depth resolution lacks, or, something like different colours with each angle like mirrors, or, because of scattering or fog things.
-And, bump2 command can pseudo-correct the bumpmap with hypothesis little tilt approximates little distance camera, but the result is also pseudo-one.

 If we use this program for 3D model input like blender, please make mask with mask0 or another softwares, and convert them with mask command, then, please use input-mask.obj .
 If we are lucky, in the blender example, large scaled input will inputted,